What to know about credit card agreements

 Additional important parts of your credit card agreement

-With the Schumer Box, you should also see a description of how the APR gets calculated by the card issuer.
+Along with the APR, you should also see a description of how the APR gets calculated by the card issuer.
 Some additional information to look out for in the agreement include:

-• Foreign transaction fees, if applicable in case you use your credit card while outside the United States—some student and travel oriented credit cards do not charge this type of fee
+- Foreign transaction fees, if applicable, in case you use your credit card while outside the U.S.—some student and travel-oriented credit cards do not charge this type of fee.

 Chase resources on credit card agreements